DBMaestroDev/CAReleaseAutomationIntegration/README.md

 Troubleshooting
 ---------------

-* If you get Timeout from release manager
+* If you get Timeout from extension
-	- please check the timeout on the release manager
+	- please check the timeout on the Release Automation
 	- you can go to settings and uncheck Pause in failure, but please note that it will continue also on real failures

 * Note that 'DBMS' field is not in use